Russia's hypersonic missiles ― what you need to know | DW | 22.03.2022

 Hypersonic missiles fly five to ten times as fast as the speed of sound.
 That's known as Mach 5 to Mach 10.

-There is no fixed speed of sound because it depends on variables — the medium and the temperature of the medium through which an object or soundwave moves.
+There is no fixed speed of sound because it depends on variables, namely the medium and the temperature of the medium through which an object or soundwave moves.

 The hypersonic missile that Russia used on the depot in Deliatyn is known as a "Kinzhal," or dagger.
 It is 8 meters long.